-Contributions will be required to upgrade and improve the existing constrained and congested road network (see Developer Contributions below).
+Given the number of units it is recommended that the carriageway width would be a minimum of 5.5 metres.
+Contributions will be required to upgrade and improve the existing constrained and congested road fig 1 - Design Guidance Plan network (see Developer Contributions below).
 Secure and convenient walking and cycling connections must be provided to local facilities and public transport access points.
 Traffic calming should be introduced as a self-enforcing measure to maintain vehicle speeds below 20 mph.
-The existing footpath link on the northern edge of the site should be incorporated into the proposed development layout.